FATHER ANNE

 INSTITUTIONAL SIGNALS

-Though Pope Francis has said the issue of ordination is "closed," there are signs the Holy Spirit believes otherwise:
+Though Pope Francis has said the issue of ordination is "closed," it is clear that the topic of women's ordination is on the table in the Roman Catholic Church:

-• Many synodal reports capture the people's call for the ordination of women, which is reflected in the summary document by the United States Conference of Catholic Bishops captures the desire of the people to have women ordained as priests and bishops.
+• In September 2022, the summary document by the United States Conference of Catholic Bishops captures the desire of the people to have women ordained as priests and bishops as a matter of justice.

 • In August 2022, Bishop McElroy, now Cardinal, supports the ordination of women deacons.